 Michael Marshall Smith writes the kind of dreams we don't like to talk about, but can't get out of our minds once we've had them.

-NOVELS: A page with links to Michael's full-length works in both electronic and old school 'book' format is available here.
+Links to full-length works in electronic and old school 'book' format are available here.